Learn how to program games with the LÖVE framework

 Chapter 2 and 3 can be done without any installation.
 You can use repl.it as an alternative if you don't feel like installing software right away.
 But be sure to read the A few more things paragraph at the bottom.

 You should download either the 32-bit or the 64-bit installer.
 This depends on your system type.
 If you don't know your system type, just go with 32-bit.

 Open the installer.
 Click on Next.
 Click on I agree.
 Now you can decide where you install LÖVE.
-It doesn't matter where you install LÖVE, but remember the folder.
+It doesn't matter where you install LÖVE, but make sure you remember the location because we need it in a moment.
 This folder will be referred to as the Installation Folder.

 My installation folder will be

 Click on Next.
 Click on Install.

 When LÖVE is done installing, click on Finish.